IBM/zDLC/README.md

 ```

 Note the command line entry point for the IBM Z Deep Learning Compiler is the
-`onnx-mlir` command.
+`zdlc` command.
 The IBM Z Deep Learning Compiler is invoked by running the
-`onnx-mlir` image with the `docker run` command.
+`zdlc` image with the `docker run` command.

 | Command<br>and<br>Parameters | Description |
 | ----------- | -------------------------------------------------------- |